Geometry-Inspired Top-k Adversarial Perturbations: Experiments

 \subsection{Experiments with $k$Fool}

-Here, we experimentally show the effectiveness and efficiency of $k$Fool algorithm.
+Here, we experimentally show the effectiveness and speed of the $k$Fool algorithm.
 Different values of $k$ lead to different presentation of the perturbations.
 In the experiments below we present results for a fixed $k$, however, the numerical results for other values of $k$ are always similar (see Table \ref{tb1}).

 For the experiments below we use following neural network architectures: LeNet \cite{lecun1998gradient} for MNIST test dataset, ResNet-$20$ \cite{he2016deep} for CIFAR-$10$ test dataset and ResNet-$18$ \cite{he2016deep} for ILSVRC$2012$ \cite{deng2012imagenet} validation dataset.
 To show the effectiveness of $k$Fool ($k=3;5$ for MNIST and CIFAR10, $k=5;10;15;20$ for ILSCVRC2012, for other values of $k$ we got similar results), we compare the Top-$k$ fooling rate with DeepFool \cite{moosavi2016deepfool} and FGSM \cite{goodfellow2014explaining} ($90\%$ Top-1 fooling rate).
 Results shown in Table \ref{tb1} illustrate that $k$Fool is indeed effective in terms of Top-$k$ fooling rate.
 The metric to compare fooling rates is: